-Returning the arc featureFinishing the program

-9.3 RPM calculator

-RPM functions 223

-10.1 Setup

-Overview Setup 226 226 226 226 227 227 228 229 230 230 230 231 231

 11.1 Auxiliary Machine Interface (AMI)

-Machine Functions Menu 234
+Machine Functions Menu

+Software Update

+12.1 Updating System Software

+Software update

-12.1 Updating System Software Software update Procedure for updating the software
+Procedure for updating the software

+Simulators for Windows PCs

 13.1 Simulators for Windows PCs

-Overview 238 238 238 238
+Overview

+Simulation software for R6 and newer

+Off-line simulation software for prior to R6

+System requirements On screen keypad

+Keyboard shortcuts

 13.2 Virtual Machine Simulator Software

-Simulation software for R6 and newer 242
+Simulation software for R6 and newer

-Installation 242
+Installation

+22

-Operation 242
+Operation 254

-Updating 243
+Updating 255

-MILLPWR ^{G2} Software 243
+MILLPWR G2 Software 255

-Virtual Machine Simulator 243
+Virtual Machine Simulator 255

-Uninstalling 243
+Uninstalling 255

-Control Panel 244
+Control Panel

-State 244
+State

-Display 244
+Display 256

-Keypad
+Keypad 257

-Hardlock 245
+Hardlock

-Network
+Network 257

-NC-Share 246
+NC-Share 258

-Control buttons 246
+Control buttons 258

 13.3 Windows Off-Line Software

-Off-line simulation software for prior to R6 247
+Off-line simulation software for prior to R6 .
+259

-Installation 247
+Installation .
+259

-Operation 247
+Operation .
+259

-Updating
+Updating .
+260

-opacing.
-210

-1.1 MILLPWR^{G2}
+Introduction

-The ACU-RITE MILLPWR^{G2} control is a workshop-oriented contouring control that enables you to program conventional machining operations right at the machine in an easy-to-use conversational programming language.
+The Acu-Rite Solutions MILLPWRG2 control is a workshop-oriented contouring control that enables you to program conventional machining operations right at the machine in an easy-to-use conversational programming language.
 It is designed for milling and drilling machine tools, with up to 3 axes.

-MILLPWR^{G2} was developed to satisfy the wants and needs of tool and die makers and other machinists where manual and automated operation are both useful and needed.
-MILLPWR^{G2} will enable you to maximize your throughput by significantly reducing set-up time, scrap, and other non-productive operations, thereby increasing your efficiency, productivity and profitability.
+MILLPWRG2 was developed to satisfy the wants and needs of tool and die makers and other machinists where manual and automated operation are both useful and needed.
+MILLPWRG2 will enable you to maximize your throughput by significantly reducing set-up time, scrap, and other non-productive operations, thereby increasing your efficiency, productivity and profitability.

-The MILLPWR^{G2} has many powerful features that will improve your productivity.
+The MILLPWRG2 has many powerful features that will improve your productivity.
 The screen layout is clearly arranged in such a way that the functions are easy to access, fast and user friendly.

-MILLPWR^{G2} is a closed-looped system with positioning feedback provided by ACU-RITE precision glass scales (1 μ m/0.00005" resolution).
-MILLPWR^{G2} also includes Position-TracTM, an advanced, unique feature that enables you to easily, quickly and accurately re-establish work piece zero after shutting down, or power loss.
+MILLPWRG2 is a closed-looped system with positioning feedback provided by Acu-Rite Solutions precision glass scales (1μm/0.00005" resolution).
+MILLPWRG2 also includes Position-TracTM, an advanced, unique feature that enables you to easily, quickly and accurately re-establish work piece zero after shutting down, or power loss.